SkylerBurger/original_cropyble/README.md

 ## API
-- **Cropable()**: Takes an input image location, performs OCR and stores the results for future crops.
+- **Cropyble()**: Takes an input image location, performs OCR and stores the results for future crops.
 - **.crop()**: Takes in a query string representing the word you'd like cropped from the image.
 Generates and saves a cropped copy of the original image based on the query string.